rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 ---

 ## :octicons-key-16: 6.
 Orb-Agent
-The orb-agent is a diode component responsible for collecting data from devices.
+The orb-agent is a diode component responsible for collecting data from the devices.

 ### 6.1 **Configuring the agent**